< All Topics

 It is recorded in Sahih Bukhari, Hadith 6114, that holy Prophet Muhammad ﷺ stated:

-‘The strong is not the one who overcomes others by force, but the strong is the one who controls himself while in anger.’
 A parent’s ability to lead calmly is crucial, particularly during times when a child’s feelings are intense.
 Your presence serves as a means of oversight, while your silence acts to provide direction.
 This method, based on Islamic principles, enables emotional correction to occur smoothly and reliably.
-Every moment you practise patience builds your character and gradually influence your child’s emotional understanding for the future.
+Every moment you practise patience builds your character and gradually influences your child’s emotional understanding for the future.

 Table of Contents